mies/wercker-perceptor/views/rails-mongoid.md

         retry_interval: 0
 ```

-We use an `or` operator such that local testing will still work as well as on wercker.
+We use an `or` operator such that local testing (rspec forces this) will still work as well as on wercker.

 ## Create your wercker.json